podio-community/podio-php/README.markdown

     if ($response) {
       print 'File uploaded.
 The file id is: '.$response['result']['file_id'];
     }

+# Error handling
+All unsuccessful responses returned by the API (everything that has a 4xx or 5xx HTTP status code) will throw an exception.
+All exceptions inherit from `PodioError` and have three additional properties which give you more information about the error:

+    try {
+      // This is missing the mandatory $attributes parameter
+      $api->status->create(45605);
+    }
+    catch (PodioBadRequestError $e) {
+      print $e->body;   # Parsed JSON response from the API print $e->status; # Status code of the response print $e->url;    # URI of the API request

+      // You normally want this one, a human readable error description print $e->body['error_description'];
+    }

 # Full example: Posting status message with an image
     require_once('/path/to/podio-php/PodioAPI.php');